Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Energy

 At the level of background cosmology, a slowly rolling axion modifies the Hubble expansion rate $H(z)$, leading to departures from $\Lambda$CDM in distance-based probes such as Type Ia supernovae and baryon acoustic oscillations (BAO).
-Dynamical dark energy also affects the growth of large-scale structure, leaving imprints in redshift-space distortions and weak gravitational lensing.
-These signatures are most pronounced at late times ($z\lesssim 2$), when dark energy becomes dynamically relevant, making low-redshift surveys especially sensitive to axion quintessence.
-On perturbative scales, canonical quintessence fields, including axions with standard kinetic terms, exhibit a relativistic sound speed, $c_s^2\simeq 1$, which suppresses clustering below the horizon and renders the dark energy effectively smooth on galactic scales.
-This behaviour sets axion quintessence apart from other dark-sector models (e.g., coupled dark energy, clustering dark energy, or certain modified-gravity scenarios) in which spatial inhomogeneities can be significant.
+Dynamical DE also affects the growth of large-scale structure, leaving imprints in redshift-space distortions and weak gravitational lensing.
+These signatures are most pronounced at late times ($z\lesssim 2$), when DE becomes dynamically relevant, making low-redshift surveys especially sensitive to axion quintessence.
+On perturbative scales, canonical quintessence fields, including axions with standard kinetic terms, exhibit a relativistic sound speed, $c_s^2\simeq 1$, which suppresses clustering below the horizon and renders the DE effectively smooth on galactic scales.
+This behavior sets axion quintessence apart from other dark sector models (e.g., coupled DE, clustering DE, or certain modified-gravity scenarios) in which spatial inhomogeneities can be significant.
 Even so, a time-evolving component alters the gravitational potential on large scales, producing an integrated Sachs–Wolfe (ISW) contribution to the cosmic microwave background.
-Since the ISW effect is sensitive to the time variation of gravitational potentials, it provides an independent probe of dynamical dark energy complementary to geometric and growth-based observables~\cite{Calabrese:2010uf,Ade:2015rim}.
+Since the ISW effect is sensitive to the time variation of gravitational potentials, it provides an independent probe of dynamical DE complementary to geometric and growth-based observables~\cite{Calabrese:2010uf,Ade:2015rim}.